tucano/fastq2bcl/README.rst

 Notes
 =====

+This project is inspired by the test script https://github.com/ShawHahnLab/igseq/blob/dev/tools/fastq2bcl.py from https://github.com/ShawHahnLab

 This project has been set up using PyScaffold 4.5.
 For details and usage information on PyScaffold see https://pyscaffold.org/.